Aramxxx8691/Aramxxx8691/README.md

 ⚡I am Aram, an enthusiastic learner and developer👩‍💻!
 The world of computer science amazes me and tackels my curiosity. ✨ I like to share my knowledge and experience, as well as teaching others as a mentor.
 I am also a student of 42 Yerevan international programming school 🔥.
+For more you can see in my [CV](https://www.canva.com/design/DAGQ6RDjsx0/VoffyAXhHYJupO5pdGvhcQ/view?utm_content=DAGQ6RDjsx0&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=he58175309d).

 ## 👨‍🎓 Education and Area of Interest